w796933/firewall-api/ipset/README.md

 accepts `address`, `timeout`, `severity` and `reason` keys.
-Address values are IPv4 or IPv6 addresses, severity values are integers, timeout is a number of seconds blacklist event should be in effect, and reason values are lowercase letters only.
+Address values are IPv4 or IPv6 addresses, severity values are integers, timeout is a number of seconds a blacklist event should be valid, and reason values are slugs.
 Address and severity are mandatory, and timeout and reason are optional.
-The address is banned permanently when the timeout key is not present.
+Addresses are banned permanently when the timeout key is not present.

 **Database**